testla-project/testla-screenplay-playwright-js/README.md

 Use the Ability as an Actor.
 Required by Actions to get access to the ability functions.
 Examples can be found below.

+### addCookies(cookies: Cookie[])

+Add cookies into this browser context.
+All pages within this context will have these cookies installed.
+Cookies can be obtained via BrowseTheWeb.getCookies([urls]).

 #### checkBox(selector: string, options?: SelectorOptions)

 Check the specified checkbox.